 Prior to LMU, she co-established the National & International Scholarships and Fellowships Program (NISFeP) at California State University, Los Angeles.
 In this capacity, she supported students in pursuing external awards that offered transformative and challenging experiences in the areas of academic and applied research, and global and civic learning.
 She also managed the Honors thesis process and assisted students with internships, research opportunities, and graduate admissions.

-Cassidy is currently pursuing her Doctorate in Educational Leadership for Social Justice at LMU.
-Her dissertation explores community college transfer student access to nationally competitive awards, like the Gilman and Fulbright grants.
-She received a M.A. in Humanities, with an emphasis in creative writing, from Mount Saint Mary's University and a B.A. in English from the University of Minnesota-Twin Cities.
+Cassidy graduated in May 2021 with her Doctorate in Educational Leadership for Social Justice from LMU.
+Her dissertation explored community college and transfer student access to nationally competitive awards, like the Gilman and Fulbright grants.
+She also received an M.A. in Humanities, with an emphasis in creative writing, from Mount Saint Mary's University and a B.A. in English from the University of Minnesota-Twin Cities.